A year ago, commercial banker Jessica Jones underwent a life-saving operation to remove a brain tumour that left her unable to walk unassisted.

-“When I first read Laura’s/my mentor’s profile, I was unsure as to why we’d been put together as our experience looks so different on paper.
+“When I first read Laura’s profile, I was unsure as to why we’d been put together as our experience looks so different on paper.
 But I soon realised we are so well matched.
 Our personalities are very, very different but whatever algorithms Moving Ahead use to match people, it definitely works!

 “We are very open with each other about our lives and our experiences.
 You need that openness, otherwise the mentoring would be very scripted.”